 I made these two long grain cutting boards as Christmas presents for my brother and my mother.
 A cutting board is one of the simplest woodworking projects possible, but there is still a lot that goes into making a good one.

 It starts with wood choice.
 I picked maple, dark walnut, and padauk.
-These ones were heavy on the maple.
+These were heavy on the maple.
 In the future, I would make padauk the base, due to its excellent water resistance and its natural antiseptic properties.
-The maple has a tendency to raise grain when it gets wet for the first time.
+The maple tends to raise grain when it gets wet for the first time.
 Not a big deal. it just needs to be sanded back down.
 The high oil content of Padauk means it stays smooth even after wetting.

 Be sure that whatever you finish them with is food safe, doesn’t have a taste, and is odorless.